 Kentucky is a pure comparative fault state, which means that each driver is held liable for damages sustained in the accident proportionate to their percentage of fault.
 For example, if a person sustains $10,000 in medical expenses in a crash, but was found to be 20% at fault for the incident, they will only receive $8,000 in damages ($10,000 minus the $2,000 for their 20% fault).

 Establishing fault in a Lexington car wreck will require investigation into the incident.
 Either you or your personal injury attorney will have to obtain the accident report, video and video surveillance, eyewitness accounts, medical records, and more.

 Every motor vehicle accident is different.
 Some cause only minor injuries, while others are more severe.
-Some of the most common injuries sustained in Lexington car accidents include:
+Some of the most common physical injuries sustained in Lexington car accidents include:

-Regardless of whether an injury is minor or more severe, victims should always seek medical attention after a crash.
+Regardless of whether an injury is minor or more severe, car accident victims should always seek medical attention after a crash.
 By seeking medical care, you are ensuring your well-being as well as establishing a link between the crash and your injuries.

 The majority of motor vehicle accidents are wholly preventable.
 They can generally be attributed to reckless driver behavior, driver negligence, or manufacturer negligence.
 Here are some common causes of auto accidents: